Minda (village): Economy

 The economy of villagers is based on agriculture.
 Many people depend on agriculture and dairy for their livelihood.
-Some people especially Kumawat casts are depending on building construction works as skilled labour (Mistri), labour, or by selling building materials etc. There are many families in this village are depended on leather works (Juti and mojri preparation).
-The village is excellent in education and many of the people are government servant.
+Some people, especially the Kumawat caste, are depending on building construction works as skilled labour (Mistri), labour, or by selling building materials etc. Many families in this village are dependent on leather works (Juti and mojri preparation).
+The village is excellent in education and many of the people are government servants.